Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Introduction

 \section{Introduction}

-At the end of its life, a massive star (initial mass $>8$ solar masses) will typically collapse into a compact object -- a black hole or a neutron star.
-Accretion by this compact object then in turn can drive an energetic relativistic outflow, or jet.
-The core collapse of massive stars that are stipped of their outer layers of hydrogen and helium by strong winds produce Type Ib/c supernovae (SNe).
-If these outer layers are not lost, core collapse results in a Type II SN.
+At the end of its life, a massive star (initial mass $\gtrsim8$ solar masses) will typically undergo core collapse, resulting in the formation of a compact object, a black hole or a neutron star.
+Accretion of some stellar matter by this compact object can drive an energetic relativistic outflow, or jet.
+The core collapse of massive stars that are stripped of their outer layers of hydrogen (H) and helium (He) by strong winds produces Type Ib/c supernovae (SNe).
+When these outer layers are not lost, core collapse results in a Type II SN.